Komodo Dragons & Indonesia

 Just hanging out.

-As the sun went down, thousands of giant bats begin to appear.
+As the sun went down, thousands of giant fruit bats begin to appear.

-Over a meter across, coming out of the jungle, flying slowly over our heads, into the night sky.
-They flew in front of the setting sun, and the rising moon, and all looked like miniature "Batman" signs - so much larger than any I’ve ever seen before.
+Over a meter across, enormous.
+Coming out of the jungle, cruising slowly over our heads, into the night sky.
+They flew in front of the setting sun, and the rising moon.
+Each one looked like a miniature "Batman" sign - just so much larger than any I’ve ever seen before.

 They come out of the mangroves and head for night feeding on Flores Island.